noflowpls/HacktivityCon_CTF_2021/Titanic.md

 # Solution
 i tried to see the web page of (/server-status).
 But we can only see blank in (captured.png).

 But i remember that the website's server is apache.
-I think i don't need to explain more about apache.
+So i am researching about apache vulnerability.
+And i saw this blog post. (https://www.netsparker.com/web-vulnerability-scanner/vulnerabilities/server-side-request-forgery-apache-server-status/)

 So i tried (http://localhost/).
 It was blank too. but when i tried (http://localhost/server-status/), we got it. (but not flag).